MihRazvan/SHIELDSPACE-ETHRome/README.md

 ### iExec (Web3Mail)

+We use Web3Mail to protect email data - revealing only public addresses instead.
 *add description of use here*

 ### Secret Network (Pool Prize)

+We make use of SecretPaths to encrypt the event details until an attendee is verified, therefore eligible to view the details.
 *add description of use here*

 ### Bandada (Pool Prize)

+We utlize privacy preserving groups.
 *add description of use here*

 ### Aztec

+We make use of Noir curcuits to establish proving backend for privacy preserving verification of attendees sensitive data.
 *add description of use here*

 ### Build Guild (Scaffold-ETH2)

+We utilized the whole dapp toolkit, namely: Foundry, Wagmi, Viem, NextJS, RainbowKit and DaisyUI.
 *add description of use here*

 ### W3PN (Best creation of a new Web3Privacy project)

+We utilized the Privacy Builder Pack for the initial exploration and inspiration behind existing privacy-first projects.
+Tips & Tricks from serial hackers helped us narrow down the focus and build MVP efficiently.
+We believe that Shield Space can be integrated and further developed under the umbrela of Web3Privacy Now community to enable sensitive communities to set up private, and confidential events.
 *add description of use here*